What You Can Expect From Us

 - Can I attend other church events?

 You are invited to attend any event we have.
-You will be encouraged to return Sunday night for our small group Bible study classes.
+Sunday morning we have small groups at 9:30.
 There is a class suited for each member of the family.
+You will be encouraged to return Sunday night for our evening service.

 - How do I become a member?